 …read more on the Mental Health Foundation’s website.

-Aside from the humor that I find in this statement of “God said,” I really hope this can inspire free thinking.
-If we all used our common sense and asked questions whenever someone says, “God told me to tell you,” it would keep us from being manipulated and living a life that is controlled by someone else.
+If we all used our intuitive abilities and asked questions whenever someone says, “God told me to tell you,” it would keep us from being manipulated and living a life that is controlled by someone else.

 If you enjoy content from Flowerchild777, then follow this blog by entering your email below!
 Join the many others who receive notifications for each post AND who will be receiving exclusive discounts on merch from the Flowerchild777 shop that will be opening soon.